 The study demonstrates that tap water iontophoresis controls palmar (hands) hyperhidrosis after a total of eight treatments.13

 Iontophoresis treatment is safe, effective, and easy to use for the treatment of palmar and plantar hyperhidrosis.
-This technique should be offered to patients with palmoplantar hyperhidrosis prior to surgical intervention or botulinum toxin injection.14
+This technique should be offered to patients with palmoplantar hyperhidrosis prior to surgical intervention or toxin injection.14

 Tap water iontophoresis suppresses palmar hyperhidrosis.
 When instructions are followed, tap water iontophoresis is safe for unsupervised treatment of hyperhidrosis.
 Iontophoresis is a simple, economic and effective therapy that should be offered to patients for control of palmar hyperhidrosis prior to surgical intervention.
 Iontophoresis is also a suitable alternative to long-term drug therapy.
 The study demonstrated a success rate of 83.3%.15